 - Inability to awaken from sleep

 - Weakness or numbness in fingers and toes

 Cognitive or mental symptoms

 - Profound confusion

 - Agitation, combativeness or other unusual behavior

 - Coma and other disorders of consciousness

 Personal Injury Lawyers

 If you have suffered a Car Accident Injury, hire a personal injury lawyer to assist with your claim.
-If you are looking for an experienced car accident attorney Las Vegas, hire the best personal injury attorney Las Vegas at Valiente Mott Injury Attorneys.
+The attorneys at Valiente Mott Injury Attorneys are experienced in all car accident injuries.
 Valiente Mott Injury Attorneys has offices in Nevada and Utah and they are licensed in Nevada, Utah, California, and Washington.
 Call today for a free consultation: 702-623-2323.